-This is a board-approved course which accepts Grade 11 and 12 students and provides a work-like experience in a school library setting.
+This is a Board-approved course which accepts Grade 11 and 12 students and provides a work-like experience in a school library setting.
 Students acquire library-specific clerical and technical skills and develop interpersonal skills working with peers and staff while working under the direction of the teacher-librarian.
-Students develop the ability to be self directed, to work independently and to recognize when it is appropriate to ask for assistance.
-Marks for Library Services 11 are not included on the Honour Roll and time in this course cannot be used for service points.
+Students develop the ability to be self-directed, to work independently and to recognize when it is appropriate to ask for assistance.
+Time in this course cannot be used for service points.